The Pyramid of Menkaure | The Last Pyramid of Giza

 The pyramid was built using millions of blocks of limestone and granite.
 The pyramid builders included between 5,000 to 20,000 workers and their families who were all housed on the Giza plateau.

-Location: Giza Necropolis, Al Giza Desert, Giza Governorate, Egypt
+Address: Giza Necropolis, Al Giza Desert, Giza Governorate, Egypt

 The Pyramid of Menkaure was built between 2532 and 2515 BC.
 However, its walls and Menkaure’s mortuary and valley temples were not completed until after the pharaoh’s death.

-It is the smallest of the three main Pyramids of Giza, at just 62m tall, but has one of the most complex and best preserved structures.
+It is the smallest of the three main Pyramids of Giza, at just 62m tall, but has one of the most complex and best-preserved structures.
 The excavated remains of Menkaure’s Funerary Temple revealed some of the most stunning sculptures from all of Egyptian history.

 During the 12th century, the Sultan of Egypt made an attempt to demolish the Pyramids of Giza, beginning with Menkaure’s.
 While he was ultimately unsuccessful, his workers managed to leave an unsightly gash on the north face of the pyramid.